Kearney Alternative

 A.T.
-Kearney operates as a mid-tier management consulting firm, positioning itself between the Big Three strategy houses and larger technology-focused competitors.
-With approximately 3,500 employees globally, Kearney emphasizes industry expertise and partner-led engagements.
-However, companies increasingly question whether traditional consulting relationships deliver optimal outcomes compared to competitive pitch marketplaces where teams compete on merit rather than established relationships.
+Kearney operates as a mid-tier management consulting firm with approximately $1.6 billion in revenue and over 5,300 employees globally.
+Vault's 2026 rankings position Kearney as #2 in Asia-Pacific and #5 in EMEA among consulting firms.
+However, as clients shift toward specialists and competitive pricing, companies increasingly question whether traditional consulting relationships deliver optimal outcomes compared to competitive pitch marketplaces where teams compete on merit rather than established relationships.

 How Kearney Typically Works

 Kearney's model centers on partner-driven relationships and deep industry specialization.
-The firm organizes around sector expertise - automotive, consumer goods, energy, financial services - with partners who have spent decades in specific industries.
-This specialization allows Kearney to compete against larger firms by offering deeper domain knowledge rather than broader capabilities.
+The firm organizes around sector expertise: automotive, consumer goods, energy, financial services.
+Partners leverage decades of industry experience to compete against larger firms through domain knowledge rather than broader capabilities.

 Projects typically begin through existing client relationships or partner networks.
-Kearney partners leverage their industry connections to identify opportunities, then propose solutions based on the firm's established frameworks and prior experience in similar situations.
+Kearney partners identify opportunities through industry connections, then propose solutions based on established frameworks and prior experience in similar situations.
 The firm emphasizes its "impact networks" approach, connecting insights across different client engagements within the same industry.

-Kearney's strength lies in strategic planning and operational improvement for mid-market and large enterprises.
-The firm's Global Economic Outlook research and industry-specific insights inform client recommendations.
-However, this relationship-first model creates the same friction points as other traditional consulting firms: proposals often precede fully defined requirements, and account growth can take priority over project efficiency.
+This relationship-first model creates the same friction points as other traditional consulting firms: proposals often precede fully defined requirements, and account growth can take priority over project efficiency.
+The firm's strength in strategic planning and operational improvement comes with the overhead of maintaining global operations and business development functions.

 Where LobOut Differs